 Typically, biohazardous waste should be handled by a professional company to ensure that you are in compliance with the waste laws in your country.
 Please note that legislations vary from one country to the next so you must research your local, state, and federal laws before you start tattooing.
 If you fail to comply with your local legislation, you may end up with a fine, or worse, jail time!

 Choosing the Right Disposal Equipment

 The key to disposing of your tattoo the correct way is having the right disposal equipment.
-Some companies sell professional tattoo kits that come with needle disposal containers to help prevent needle sticks.
+Some companies sell professional stick and poke tattoo kits that come with needle disposal containers to help prevent needle sticks.
 Alternatively, if you don’t have one of these containers, you can use a bottle with a lid.
 In this case, just drop the needles in the bottle once you’re done with them and screw on the lid tightly.
 You can then take this bottle to your local waste disposal facility.